hosseinkhoshnevis94/HYF-assignment/README.md

 - **Image Modal**: Displays images in a larger view when clicked.
 - **Progress Bar**: Shows the scroll progress on the page.
 - **Scroll to Top Button**: A button that appears when the user scrolls down, allowing them to quickly return to the top.
+- **Single Page Display**: Only one page is visible at a time, allowing for multiple views within the same webpage.

 ## Installation